-To assess if information campaigns are needed, we need to know if migrants have realistic expectations of what the journey entails, and what they can expect from life in Europe.
-It is, however, methodologically challenging to study how realistic migrants' expectations are before they leave for Europe.
+To assess if information campaigns are needed, we need to know if migrants have realistic expectations of what the journey entails and what they can expect from life in Europe.
+However, it is methodologically challenging to study how realistic migrants' expectations are before they leave for Europe.
 In order to assess if a migrant has realistic expectations of what awaits them, we need to have a benchmark for what realistic expectations actually are.
 At present, we still know too little about how various subgroups of irregular migrants actually fare in Europe to produce a reliable benchmark.
-As we will come back to below, several studies indicate that a substantial share of irregular migrants in Europe are able to find work, and even a work permit and a legal right of residency after a few years in Europe.
+As we will come back to below, several studies indicate that a substantial share of irregular migrants in Europe are able to find work and even a work permit and a legal right of residency after a few years in Europe.
 They also often report that their life situation has improved in terms of both social relations and security, but also emotionally, after arriving in Europe (UNDP 2019).
-How well a person will actually fare as an irregular migrant in Europe probably depends on the kind of resources, networks and competences the person holds.
-Meanwhile, the risks associated with the journey depend on numerous decisions made regarding how to travel and on the economic resources, networks and language skills the migrant possesses.
-11 The complexity surrounding assessing risks and probability of success makes it difficult to evaluate the extent to which people are well informed.
-It is unclear how the existing studies actually define what it means to be well informed, although the studies we have looked at appear to apply a one-size-fits all benchmark.
+How well a person will actually fare as an irregular migrant in Europe probably depends on the kinds of resources, networks and competences the person holds.
+Meanwhile, the risks associated with the journey depend on numerous decisions regarding how to travel and on the economic resources, networks and language skills the migrant possesses.11 The complexity in assessing risks and probability of success makes it difficult to evaluate how well informed people are.
+It is unclear how the existing studies actually define what it means to be well informed, although the studies we have looked at appear to apply a one-size-fits-all benchmark.

-Another consideration that complicates the analysis of migration intentions and information access is that the way people talk about risks and opportunities of migration is likely to be coloured by the migrants own migration intentions.
+Another consideration that complicates the analysis is that the way people talk about risks and opportunities of migration is likely to be coloured by the migrants' own migration intentions.
 Interview respondents who report having made a decision to go abroad may be less likely to acknowledge in the same interview that they are aware of the risks and dangers associated with such a journey.
-Such confirmation biases (Nickerson 1998) will make people with concrete plans for migration more likely to express an optimistic outlook, and minimise the risks associated with migration when they talk of their own migration plans in an interview situation, even if they hold the same information as people
+Such confirmation bias (Nickerson 1998) will make people with concrete plans for migration more likely to express an optimistic outlook and minimise the risks associated with migration when they talk of their own migration plans in an interview situation, even if they possess the same information as people with no migration plans.
+People without migration plans can, on the other hand, be expected to over-emphasise risk over benefit, to legitimise their decision not to go.
+This means that confirmation bias can be a key ing and assessing information-but also involves a greater risk of being fooled.

 &lt;sup>11 For instance, some migrants may travel with smugglers that come recommended and vetted by numerous family members or acquaintances who have travelled before them, and that they know they can trust.
 Others seek out smugglers and decide on routes when they arrive in transit towns further north in the continent (Optimity Advisors and SEEFAR 2017).
-This demands skills in obtaining and assessing information - but also involves a greater risk of being fooled.
+This demands skills in obtainm le mechanism behind some studies that find that people with migration aspirations are less likely to talk about risks than people without such aspirations.